Nodeless superconducting gap induced by odd parity pair density wave in underdoped cuprates: Derivation of the Hamiltonian

 \section{Derivation of the Hamiltonian}

 From the study of the group algebra\cite{so5,so8}, it is obvious that the coexistence of the any two non-commutating order parameter produce a third order parameter.
 In case of AFM and $d$-superconductivity, there should be a third, dynamically generated, order parameter.\cite{kyung} The strength of this third order parameter is subjects to the corresponding coupling constant.
-In the present work, we develop the theory for how the coexistence of AFM and $d$-wave superconductivity can generate a triplet and non-zero center of mass superconducting order parameter.
-Our starting Hamiltonian is
+In the present work, we develop the theory for how the coexistence of AFM and $d$-wave superconductivity can generate a non-zero center of mass SC order parameter.
+After substituting these mean-field orders, the total Hamiltonian reads, \begin{widetext}